trallnag/my-ansible-role-rust/README.md

-> This role is not meant to be a role that can be shared.
+> This role is not meant to be shared.
 It is only used by myself.
-> Also, instead of relying on Ansible Galaxy, I use this role in my playbooks
-> by adding the repo as a Git submodule.
+> I use this role in my playbooks by adding the repo as a Git submodule.

-# Rust
+# Ansible Role `rust`

+Role that installs and configures the Rust development chain.

+## FAQ

+### How to bump the versions of Rust toolchain?

+Must be done manually outside of Ansible.

+    rustup self update
+    rustup update